pingcap/docs/reference/tools/tiup/manage-component.md

 ## Upgrade components

-After PingCAP has released a new version of a component, you can use the `tiup update` command to upgrade this component.
+After a new version of a component is published, you can use the `tiup update` command to upgrade this component.
 The usage of this command is basically the same as that of `tiup install`, except for the following flags:

 - `--all`: Upgrades all components.
 - `--nightly`: Upgrades to the nightly version.